-Students will also become familiar with the culture and customs of Spanishspeaking people in Spain, Spanish America and the United States.
-The courses will be offered primarily for Lifelong Learning students.
+Students will also become familiar with the culture and customs of Spanish-speaking people in Spain, Spanish America and the United States.
+The courses will be offered primarily for Continuing Studies students.
 Students may not mix SPA 101-102 and SPA 105-106 sequences without permission of the department chair and the instructor.
-Grading: A, B, C, No Credit.
+Grading: A, B, C, NC (No Credit).
+A student receiving an NC must retake the course and in this event the grading system is A, B, C, D, F, but a student must still earn a C- or higher to move on to the next level course.
 SPA 107-108.
 Spanish for Medical Personnel I-II (6) These courses are designed to teach the basic structure of Spanish with a focus on pragmatic, health care language use.
 Enrollment is restricted to nursing and biohealth majors.
 These courses may not be mixed with any other introductory Spanish courses without the permission of the department chair.
-Grading: A, B, C, No Credit.
+Grading: A, B, C, NC (No Credit).
+A student receiving an NC must retake the course and in this event the grading system is A, B, C, D, F, but a student must still earn a C- or higher to move on to the next level course.

 SPA 201-202.
 Intermediate Spanish I-II (6) Review of grammar, the reading of prose of moderate difficulty, written and oral work.
 Prerequisites: SPA 101-102 or their equivalents.

 SPA 203-204.
-Intensive Cultural Spanish III-IV (6) This intensive course taught in Mexico or Central America-is designed to develop the students' oral and written skills.
+Intensive Cultural Spanish III-IV (6) This intensive course-taught in Mexico or Central America-is designed to develop the students' oral and written skills.
 Classes and lab activities are conducted entirely in Spanish.
 Emphasis is on vocabulary expansion and immediate usage of the language in the students' daily activities.
 Elementary Spanish is strongly recommended.
 SPA 205.
 Readings in Spanish (1-3) A course devoted to topics of interest to students and faculty.
 Prerequisites: SPA 101-102 or their equivalents.